pujahabibi/ai-fishery/task_2/README.md

-# Task 3 (Vibrio Detection)
+# Task 2 (Shrimp Ponds Information)
-This is a folder to manage vibrio detection project.
-This project process the image of vibrio from a microsope, then uses object detection to count all vibrio that detected
+This is a folder to manage shrimp ponds infomation.
+This project process the input the get the data of geolocation and imagery satellite from given coordinate

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: